-As much as everyone in this industry likes to boast about how hard they work, taking breaks and spending them wisely is important.
-If you’re experiencing what some call ’funemployment’ then spending your free time without spending money is vital.
+As much as everyone in this industry likes to boast about how hard they work, taking breaks and time for yourself is important.
+If you’re in the middle of what some call “funemployment” then spending your free time wisely without spending money is vital.
 Even when you are in work, it’s important to build a routine and lifestyle that doesn’t have to crash to a halt when you enter your overdraft.
 You will learn to live cheaply because you have to.
 But this isn’t a guide to finding cheap things to do.
-No, that’s here (link to cheap).
-This is a guide to navigating, enjoying, eating out and even working out in London, one of the most expensive cities in the world, for free.
+This is a guide to navigating, enjoying, eating out, and even working out in London, one of the most expensive cities in the world, for free.

 Pret and Eat are out to convince you they are the cheap option.
 Pop-up restaurants and food stalls are out to convince you that you need vegan ice cream for lunch.
-Yes, it’s all lovely, but save your cash for great plays, not great pies.
-The Radha-Krishna Temple offers free hearty vegetarian lunches across London, the most popular being off Russell Square, weekdays from 12-15:00.
+Yes, it’s all lovely, but save your cash for plays not pies.
+The Radha-Krishna Temple offers free hearty vegetarian lunches across London, the most popular being off Russell Square, weekdays from around midday.
 The etiquette is that you queue, bring your own Tupperware if you can and arrive hungry.
 The portions are gigantic and they usually give you free doughnuts, bread, cake, and fruit too.
 If you do have spare change then consider donating to help keep this wonderful tradition alive.

 Tea or Coffee

 If you live near a Waitrose then well done, you’ve made it.
 For those of us who are still making it, Waitrose offers a free hot beverage with every purchase if you register for their My Waitrose loyalty card.
-It used to be truly free, but as you could buy a grape for 2 pence, I am calling ‘pretty much free’.
-It’s certainly freer than a £2.80 cortado from Allpress.
-Expect people stealing all the free sugar packets or soy milk and long queues at lunch times.
+It used to be truly free, but as you could buy a grape for 2 pence, we are calling it “pretty much free.”
+It’s certainly free-er than a £3.60 flat white.
+Expect people stealing all the free sugar packets or soy milk and long queues at lunchtimes.
 If you’re in Covent Garden then cross the road to Holborn Little Waitrose.
-If you’re towards Soho head up to the bliss that is John Lewis Foodhall for that ‘pretty much free’ tea or coffee.
+If you’re towards Soho head up to the bliss that is John Lewis Foodhall for that “pretty much free” tea or coffee.

 Yup, free beer.
 Lots of pub chains offer a free pint when you sign up to their mailing lists.
 Fullers, Youngs, and plenty of smaller chains offer it.
 Just surrender your details and they’ll send you a voucher for a free drink.

 I’ve already written about seeing theatre for free, but did you know that London has cultural spaces other than theatres, film studios, and casting rooms?
 That’s right, there’s a whole other side to the arts!
-London has the nation’s best museums and galleries, which (and here’s something you don’t hear often) thanks to Tony Blair are all free.
+London has the nation’s best museums and galleries, all free thanks to (and here’s something you don’t often hear) Tony Blair.

 If art and fine craftsmanship is your sort of thing, check out the Victoria and Albert, right next to the Natural History Museum in South Ken.
 Be sure to see their costume collection, which hosts pieces from a wide range of events, from productions at The Old Vic to David Bowie’s trousers as well as the performance archive, which holds an annual festival.

-The Wellcome Collection is a fascinating departure from arts and into science and society—consider it the thinking person’s Science Museum with the best gift shop in London.
+The Wellcome Collection is a fascinating departure from arts, focusing as it does on science and society.
+Consider it the thinking person’s Science Museum with the best gift shop in London.

-Once in a while, even those of us who are great at working from home need to get of the house.
-Hogging a table and a plug in Caffe Nero is fine if you want to be stared at by the staff for eight hours, but London has places built specifically to get work done, most of which don’t get grumpy when you bring in your own food.
+Once in a while, even those of us who are great at working from home need to get out of the house.
+Hogging a table near a plug in Caffe Nero is fine if you want to be stared at by the staff for eight hours, but London has places built specifically to get work done, most of which let you bring in your own food.

 The Barbican is a public space.
 This means that you can pretty much do what you want here, within reason.
-Its cavernous design means that the noise of visitors mixes into a pleasant underscore, there is a well stocked public library, a gigantic rooftop conservatory, ample table space and free Wifi.
+Its cavernous design means that the noise of visitors creates a pleasant underscore, there is a well stocked public library, a gigantic rooftop conservatory, ample table space and free wifi.
 Drop into the free Curve Gallery whilst you’re there.

 The British Library.
 Think of the most studious place you can imagine and multiply it by eight, that’s the BL.
 You can join for free if you want to use the reading rooms but there is a huge amount of space where you don’t need a membership card.
 There’s free wifi, water fountains and plenty of great coffee and food options for lunch.
 Arrive early to secure a desk.

-This being an article about free stuff means I have to break it to you that the whole ‘It’s too expensive to join a gym’ thing doesn’t wash.
-Firstly, London has the best parks in the world and you’re never far away from one.
-Many include outdoor gyms with well maintained, quality equipment and some run community classes (check with borough websites for this).
+The whole “it’s too expensive to join a gym” thing doesn’t wash here.
+Firstly, London has some of the best parks in the world and you’re never far away from one, often with running paths or tracks.
+Many also have outdoor gyms with well maintained, quality equipment and some run community classes (check borough websites for this).

-Any major sportswear brand you can think of runs free classes, from running with trainers to yoga.
-Try googling Nike, Lululemon, Reebok or Asics along with ’free exercise’ and feel your chicken wings quiver.
+Any major sportswear brand you can think of runs free classes, from running to yoga.
+Try googling Nike, Lululemon, Reebok or Asics along with “free exercise” and feel your chicken wings quiver.